Anne Germond

-Anne Germond (born 1960) is a South African-born Anglican bishop in Canada.
-Since 10 October 2018, she has served as Metropolitan of the Ecclesiastical Province of Ontario, as well as Archbishop of Algoma and Archbishop of Moosonee, in the Anglican Church of Canada.
-She had served as Bishop of Algoma from February 2017 until becoming its archbishop upon election as 19th Metropolitan of Ontario.
+Anne Germond (born 1960) is a Canadian Anglican bishop.
+Since 10 October 2018, she has been metropolitan of the Ecclesiastical Province of Ontario, as well as Archbishop of Algoma and Archbishop of Moosonee, in the Anglican Church of Canada.
+She had been Bishop of Algoma from February 2017 until becoming its archbishop upon election as 19th Metropolitan of Ontario.
+She was also acting Primate of the Anglican Church of Canada for several months in 2024 and 2025.

 Early life and education

-Germond was born in South Africa, and was educated at St. Theresa's School, Johannesburg, a convent Catholic school.
+Germond was born in South Africa.
+She was educated at St. Theresa's School, Johannesburg, a convent Catholic school.
 She converted from Roman Catholicism to Anglicanism during high school.
 She and her husband, Colin Germond, migrated to Canada in 1986.
 Germond is a graduate of Thorneloe University's School of Theology.
 She was ordained as a deacon in 2001 and as a priest in 2002.

 Ordained ministry

 Germond was the rector of the Anglican Church of the Ascension in Sudbury, Ontario, until 2016.
 She also held the position of archdeacon within the Deanery of Sudbury-Manitoulin.
 She has been the chancellor of Thorneloe University, an affiliated college of Laurentian University in Sudbury, since 2015.

 She was elected as the 11th Bishop of Algoma on 14 October 2016, and consecrated and installed on 11 February 2017.
 Germond is the first woman to serve as the Bishop of Algoma Diocese.

 On 10 October 2018, she was elected as the next metropolitan of the Province of Ontario.
-As metropolitan, she was also promoted to archbishop of the dioceses of Algoma and Moosonee (the metropolitan is ex officio diocesan bishop of Moosonee).
+As metropolitan, she was also promoted to archbishop of the dioceses of Algoma and Moosonee (the metropolitan was ex officio diocesan bishop of Moosonee until 2025).

 Germond is the third woman to hold the position of archbishop in the Anglican Communion and the first woman to hold the role of metropolitan of Ontario.
 As metropolitan, Germond oversees the Ecclesiastical Province of Ontario's synod and house of bishops.

+On 15 September 2024, Germond became acting primate of the Anglican Church of Canada following the retirement of Linda Nicholls.
+She served in the acting role until June 2025, when the church's General Synod elected Shane Parker as primate.